Course Outline

 (b) The course is graded using the Standard Grading scale

-Please note: Students will also have one re-sit examination opportunity for Practical OSCE .
-The re-sit opportunity will be offered if students fail their first attempt given the potentially stressful nature of an OSCE.
-Students who re-sit and pass the OSCE will receive a maximum of 50% for the relevant assessment item.
+Please note: Students will need to achieve 50% in the OSCE to pass PTY100 and progress to clinical placement.
+Students will also have one re-sit examination opportunity for the OSCE if they fail their first attempt.
+The re-sit opportunity is offered given the potentially stressful nature of an OSCE.
+Students who re-sit and pass the OSCE will receive a maximum of 50% for this item.

 Assessment: Submission penalties